glamsystems/ix-proxy/README.md

 ### **src_discriminator**

-The instruction discriminator of the original instruction.
+The discriminator of the original instruction.

 ### **dst_discriminator**

-The instruction discriminator of the proxy instruction.
+The discriminator of the proxy instruction.

 ### **dynamic_accounts**